 Most of the executives we interviewed said that managing IP leakage is the most critical day-to-day activity when doing business in China.
 A senior executive from a Fortune 100 company commented:

 When I moved to China from the U.S.A., I never imagined that I would have to include IP protection management in almost all of our business processes.
 I think about the issue actively every day.
-Yet, we are still not able to prevent all IP leakages entirely.

 Read the Full ArticleAlready a subscriber?
 Sign in